Defending the sustainability and function

 While hedgerows require management to keep them viable and prevent them from becoming tree lines,

-sensitive techniques need to be adopted and supported by the Government and landowners alike.
+sensitive techniques need to be adopted and supported by Government and landowners alike.

 "Hedges help to stop flooding, sustain flora and fauna, provide interest to all.
 They protect land and provide shelter for animals.
 There are so many benefits; we have to stop all this destruction.
 Furthermore, 'hedges are brilliant at capturing carbon.
 A new hedgerow can absorb the carbon produced by a car travelling over 600 miles'.
 Evidence suggests they are natural barriers to harmful air pollution in our streets if they are at the level of pedestrians.
 What is there not to like about this?"